The NYS Workers' Compensation Board has developed the following guidance with respect to various scenarios involving firm or attorney changes.

 Scenario: Attorney P is a member of Firm ABC.
 Attorney P dies unexpectedly.

 eCase access should be suspended to Attorney P. The cases that Attorney P worked on are owned by Firm ABC.
-If a claimant wishes to substitute another attorney for Firm ABC, he or she must file an OC-400 (Notice of Substitution) form.
+If a claimant wishes to substitute another attorney for Firm ABC, that claimant must file an OC-400 (Notice of Substitution) form.
 R Numbers are not implicated in this scenario.

 Scenario: Attorney D is a member of Firm ABC.
 Attorney D is disbarred.

 eCase access should be suspended to Attorney D. The cases that Attorney D worked on are owned by Firm ABC.
-If a claimant wishes to substitute another firm for Firm ABC, he or she must file an OC-400 (Notice of Substitution) form.
+If a claimant wishes to substitute another firm for Firm ABC, that claimant must file an OC-400 (Notice of Substitution) form.
 R Numbers are not implicated in this scenario.